 As these watch parties will be in parallel sessions and some may be at times that are hard for some members of the community to attend, the planning committee highly encourages participation in the live pre-recording sessions (June 22-July 3) and all talks will be available for individual viewing in advance of the conference.

-July 17-22: Three workshops will take place on the Friday of EC and the following week.
+July 17-22: (Link to schedule.)
+Three workshops will take place on the Friday of EC and the following week.
 Details for these events are still being worked out by the organizers.

 Best Presentation by Student or Postdoctoral Research Award